The factors to be considered by the International Jury in order to assess the winners in the BIOTOPE AQUARIUM Contest

 Quality of the visual support

-- Photo (clear, in focus, unmodified, not overexposed, clean front glass, hidden equipment).
+- Photo – clear, in focus, unedited, not overexposed; clean front glass; equipment hidden from view.

-- Video (clear, in focus, eventually showing the characteristic behaviour of the inhabitants).
+Video – clear, in focus, ideally showing characteristic behavior of the aquarium’s inhabitants.

 Note: The Jury evaluates only the underwater part of the aquarium.
-The part above water would affect the overall impression.
+The above-water section must not be considered in the scoring, as it may influence the result and affect the fairness of the evaluation.